validmeasures/liberiaS3Mforms/README.md

 Once the Liberia Coverage Survey forms have been pulled into the ODK Collect in the mobile device, the forms can be viewed and tested by following the instructions [here](https://docs.opendatakit.org/collect-filling-forms/).

 ### 2. Convert to XML and transfer to mobile devices via USB cable connection
-This XLSForm can be converted to XML format using XLSForm Offline from Nafundi.
-The XML format can then be transferred to the mobile devices (into the device's odk folder) via local USB connection.
+The XML version of this form can then be transferred to the mobile devices (into the device's `odk` folder) via local USB connection.
 This can be done by following the instructions [here](https://docs.opendatakit.org/collect-forms/#loading-forms-directly).
-The associated media files for the forms (found in the folder called `media`) will also need to be transferred to the mobile device.
+The associated media files for the forms (found in the folder called `media` in this repository) will also need to be transferred to the mobile device.
 This can be done by following the instructions [here](https://docs.opendatakit.org/collect-forms/#loading-form-media).

 ## Author
 Ernest Guevarra